Beaver Creek – Richfield Township

 Remnants: Marion Township Cemetery on the north side of Co Rd Y just east of the intersection, old houses and farm buildings in the area

 Description: Ridgeland was founded in 1841 by Samuel Hashbarger (1815 – 1859) and Anna (Rader) Hashbarger (1815 – 1889).
 They had a few children and Anna remarried after Samuel passed away.
 In 1863 George W. Edwards (1834 – 1919) and John Rayle (1831 – 1915) platted the town with 72 lots and 2 outlots.
 They attempted to change its name to Edwardsville.
 The U.S. Postal Service denied the request though as there was already an Edwardsville with a post office in Warren County.
 Ridgeland’s known postmasters over the years were Samuel Warwick, John Hamler, Casper Sirolff, Enoch J. Stevenson, William P. Young, and Peter Punches.
 Civil War veteran William P. Young (1825 – 1899) owned a 79-acre farm across the road from Marion Township Cemetery and operated a saw mill, tile factory, and stave factory which produced wood strips for barrel sides.
-The 2 closest local one-room schoolhouses still stand.
-One of them is 1 1/2 miles southeast of the GPS coordinates on the west side of Township Rd 10.
-It appears to be presently be in dilapidated condition from satellite maps.
-The other is 1 1/2 miles southwest of the GPS coordinates in the southwest corner of the intersection of Co Rd Y and Co Rd 12 across from Wilhem Orchard.
-It’s currently used as a barn.
+One of the closest local one-room schoolhouses still stands 1 1/2 miles southeast of the GPS coordinates on the west side of Township Rd 10.
+It’s presently in dilapidated condition but is a neat site to see and is very photogenic.
 The Hashbargers, George Edwards, John Rayle, William Young, and some of the other postmasters were buried with relatives in the cemetery.

 Turkey Foot (Turkeyfoot) – Freedom Township